 Table 1: Structure of Master’s programme

-The course offering is subdivided into the areas indicated in Table 1.
-It includes a set of compulsory electives in the Physics programme worth 16 credits, electives to specialize in individual areas of Physics worth 14 credits and electives worth up to 24 credits, in which modules can be freely chosen from neighbouring subjects, from ‘Over-arching skills’ and from other modules from the Faculty’s Physics courses.
-Another 6 credits are awarded for the final oral examination.
-The research phase consists of the two compulsory modules “Scientific Specialisation” and “Methods and Project Planning”, worth 15 credits each, and the Master’s thesis worth 30 credits.
-A summary of the different areas including the module descriptions can be found in the module handbook.
+The course is subdivided into the areas indicated in Table 1.
+It includes a set of compulsory electives in the Physics programme worth 16 CP, electives for specialisation in individual areas of Physics worth 14 CP, and electives worth up to 24 CP, in which modules can be freely chosen from neighbouring subjects, from “Cross-Disciplinary Skills” and from other modules from the Faculty’s Physics courses.
+Another 6 CP are awarded for the final oral examination.
+The research phase consists of the two compulsory modules “Scientific Specialisation” and “Methods and Project Planning”, worth 15 CP each, and the M.Sc. thesis worth 30 CP.
+A summary of the different areas, including the module descriptions, can be found in the module handbook.
 See the M.Sc. examination regulations for further details.

-This part aims to familiarise students with one or two of the central topic areas of Physics.
-In all they can choose from two theoretical and five experimental lectures.
-The modules on offer are:
+This section of the course aims to familiarise students with one or two of the topics central to present-day Physics.
+In all, they can choose from two theoretical and five experimental lectures.
+The modules on offer are

 - Theoretical Astrophysics